 1. Learn about the land your campus inhabits

-Do you know what land your college sits on?
-Here’s a helpful map.
-You can type in the campus address and discover which Indigenous people inherited the land.
+You can find out what land your college sits on with this helpful map.
+Just type in the campus address and discover which Indigenous people inherited the land.
 Native Americans have a deep reverence for nature—plants, animals, and humans—and their culture is deeply committed to honoring the land and all its contributions.
 Tony Ten Fingers—a Native international speaker, educator, and storyteller—says, “As you develop your awareness in nature, you begin to see how we influence all life and how all life influences us.
 A key and critical feature for us to know.”
 Knowing what land your college sits on provides you with information on which Indigenous communities to honor, acknowledge, and celebrate and which charities and communities to support.
 You could even work with your school’s foundation or alumni to establish a scholarship in honor of your local tribal community, which would critically help their access to financial aid opportunities.

-2. Learn about injustices Native communities are facing
+2. Learn about the injustices Native communities are facing

 It is a regrettable fact that the colonization and violence inflicted on Native communities over the course of our nation’s history has robbed them of their land, natural resources, and cultures.
 This exploitation makes the rebuilding of sustainable communities even more challenging.
 Native Americans continue to face numerous contemporary injustices, from lower homeownership to increased health disparities and poverty levels; in fact, Native Americans have the highest poverty rate (one in four) among the lowest labor force rate (61.1%) of any major racial group in the United States.
 Most tribal members cope with food insecurity and associated health problems, unemployment rates as high as 85%, and major housing shortages.
 Meanwhile, violence impacting Native and Indigenous communities continues at endemic rates.
 Murder is the third-leading cause of death for Indigenous women, and more than four in five Indigenous women have experienced violence in their lifetime.
 There’s often a tendency to view these injustices as things of the past, but there is still much suffering and trauma in Native communities.
 To learn more about issues impacting these communities, check out the resources below: